ROYAL NAVY HARBOUR DEFENCES - OBAN

 At Ganavan Sands beach (on the north side of the headland where the loop huts were located) there was an RAF flying-boat base where maintenance and training was carried out.
 A hanger and several engineering sheds were built there to house the operations.

 The photo above on the left shows the Number 302 Ferry Training Unit based at Ganavan Sands where they trained crews to fly their aircraft over long journeys to such destinations as Africa, Asia and even Australia.
-The photo on the right is of the Ganavan Sands Caravan Park today.
-Little remains of the RAF base, however, the steel runners of the hangar doors and the former generator shed still remain.
+The photo on the right is of the Ganavan Sands Caravan Park which held the site for many years until a new housing estate was built.
+Little remains of the RAF base, however, the steel runners of the hangar doors and the former generator shed may still be there.
 The indicator loop huts were on the headland at the rear of the photo.
 RAF Base image taken from Paul Burns' RAF Oban web page.

 OBAN - MINEFIELD CONTROL TOWER